sadanandpai/git-guide/README.md

 - Enter the command `git reset --hard`

+To reset a single file, run the command `git checkout HEAD -- <file-name>`

 #### 5. I have commented and formatted some code for my reference and I want to keep a copy of this with me for personal use.

 The changes you have done which you want keep with you only can be created as a separate branch